wavemaker/docs/learn/documentation-reference.md

 2. Create backend services.
 It can be a data service, web service, java service, security service, or use a third party API, or write your own code to extend a feature.

-3. In a few simple clicks, using [variables](/learn/app-development/variables/variables), integrate the backend services with the widgets.
+3. In a few simple clicks, using [variables](/learn/app-development/variables/variables), integrate the backend service with the widgets.

 4. Build your apps with the [one-click deployment](/learn/app-development/deployment/one-click-deployment/).